v2x8/py3p/README.md

     > Checks if an attribute exists.
 Unlike `builtins.hasattr`, it ignores class-level overrides.
 - `safe.setattr`
     > Set an attribute.
 Unlike `builtins.setattr`, it ignores class-level overrides.
+### **py3p.flatten**
+#### Flatten lists or tuples
+- Accepts any number of arguments and automatically combines them into a new tuple as the starting point for flattening
+- Only lists and tuples are recursively flattened, other iterable objects remain unchanged
+- In the presence of self-references or cross-references, only the outermost occurrence is expanded, preventing infinite recursion
+- Uses a generator to yield the final elements, supporting lazy iteration
 ### **py3p.getname**
 #### Get the name of a callable object
 - Supports common classes, functions, and methods, including functions decorated with `functools.wraps`